paoloff/Poli-IMAP/README.md

 # nlstk
-An open-source, multi-languange software toolkit for modern analysis and simulation of Nonlinear System.
+An open-source, multi-languange software toolkit for modern analysis and simulation of nonlinear systems.